weaveworks/weave-gitops-private/docs/rfcs/0004-log-forwarder-for-gitops-run/README.md

 ## Implementation

-The implementation of this feature will involve installing and configuring Fluent-Bit as part of the GitOps Run command, configuring credentials for Fluent-Bit to access the dev-bucket server, considering the storage type and log retention policy for the dev-bucket, writing an API for log retrieval, and creating documentation.
+The implementation of this feature will involve installing and configuring Fluent-Bit as part of the GitOps Run command, configuring credentials for Fluent-Bit to access the dev-bucket server, considering the storage type (in-memory or disk-based)and log retention policy (currently there is no retention policy in place) for the dev-bucket, writing an API for log retrieval, and creating documentation.
 These tasks should be assigned to a development team, with appropriate testing and documentation being performed at each step.

 ## Open issues (if applicable)
 - Further discussion is needed on the storage type and log retention policy for the dev-bucket.